-Currently, the Petaluma Gap is part of the Sonoma Coast AVA.
-Being recognized as its own AVA will set the region apart and is also an acknowledgement of the area’s distinctive climate and soil.
-Regardless of when the announcement comes, Petaluma is proud to have this rising star in the world of wine be identified with the city and carry forward the community’s agricultural and viticultural legacy.
+The Petaluma Gap is Sonoma County’s newest AVA (American Viticultural Area).
+This designation sets the region apart and is also an acknowledgement of the area’s distinctive climate and soil.
+Petaluma is proud to have this rising star in the world of wine be identified with the city and carry forward the community’s agricultural and viticultural legacy.

 PETALUMA GAP MEMBER WINERIES WITH TASTING ROOMS

 Karah Estate Vineyards and Winery